juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 All relevant information is collected and packaged in an archive under the execution path.

 If the mount pod name is known, the diagnostic script can also be used to get all application pods using that mount pod.
-For example, assuming that the mount pod name is `juicefs-ubuntu-node-3-pvc-b94bd312-f5f7-4f46-afdb-2d1bc20371b5-octdjc`, and the namespace where the juicefs csi driver component deployed in is `kube-system`.
+For example, assuming that the mount pod name is `juicefs-ubuntu-node-3-pvc-b94bd312-f5f7-4f46-afdb-2d1bc20371b5-octdjc`, and the namespace where the JuiceFS CSI Driver component deployed in is `kube-system`.

 ```shell
 # Set the namespace where the juicefs csi driver component deployed in, the default is kube-system